 Similar to other diagrams, a genogram comes with figures that make up this special diagram.
 Each symbol has a function that you need to remember in order to build a coherent genogram.
 You may refer below to understand the symbol and their roles.

 Triangle– triangle shape represents pregnancy.
 You can also show miscarriage in a genogram example with a diagonal cross on top of the triangle.
 For abortion, you will only add a horizontal line along with the diagonal cross.

-Straight line– a symbol that represents natural/biological child
+Straight-line– a symbol that represents a natural/biological child

-Dotted line– a symbol use for foster child
+Dotted line– a symbol used for a foster child

 Note: There are also members in other family genogram examples in which gender is unknown.
 The usual symbol used for it is a question mark.
 Moreover, multiple births like twins and triplets should join siblings with a line connecting the two.